danilovict2/leetcode-torture/README.md

 ### Setting Up

-1. Have [Node.js](https://nodejs.org/en/download) on your machine
-2. Clone the project:
+1. Clone the project:
 ```bash
 git clone https://github.com/danilovict2/leetcode-torture.git
 cd leetcode-torture
 ```
+2. Go to `about:debugging`.
+3. Click “This Firefox”.
+4. Click “Load Temporary Add-on”.
+5. Choose the `manifest.json` file in the repo.

 ### Submit a pull request